VectorGlitch/vectorglitch.github.io/index.md

 published: true
 ---

 Hi There!
+My name's Erin (It/Its).
+You might also know me as Puppy Panic!

-My name's Erin (It/Its), but feel free to call me puppy.
-Talk to me about video games F1, silly animal stuff, and the fight for trans rights which I sometimes write about on  [my blog!](https://t4t.dog/posts/){:target="_self"}
+Either way, feel free to call me Puppy.
+Talk to me about Roller Derby, F1, silly animal stuff, and the fight for trans rights!
+Sometimes, I write about these things on [my blog!](https://t4t.dog/posts/){:target="_self"}

 A couple of fun facts:
 I am trans and actively fight for trans liberation.